 One and one-half hours' drive from Turning Stone.

 Watkins Glen International

-Recreational area between Syracuse and Verona with the largest inland lake in New York State.
-In warm weather, it's a place for fishing for wall-eye and small mouth bass, boating, swimming and picnicking.
+Oneida Lake is a recreational area between Syracuse and Verona with the largest inland lake in New York State.
+In warm weather, it's a place for fishing for walleye and smallmouth bass, boating, swimming, and picnicking.
 Several restaurants and take-out joints surround the lake.